Good Hotel Guide Review

-lift, lounge, bar, restaurant, function facilities, free Wi-Fi, in-room TV (Freeview), terrace, opposite pebble/sand beach (safe bathing).
+Small lift (not suitable for large wheelchairs), foyer, lounge, bar, restaurant, function facilities, free Wi-Fi, in-room TV (Freeview), terrace, opposite beach (safe bathing), public rooms wheelchair accessible.

 in bar and restaurant, occasional live piano music in bar.